nazar-pc/ronion/spec.md

 Routing path construction is started by initiator with sending `CREATE_REQUEST` command(s) to the first node in routing path in order to create the first routing path segment and receives `CREATE_RESPONSE` command(s) back.

 After last `CREATE_RESPONSE` each side should have:
-* A pair of key of derivation functions (KDFs) with unique random initial data that will be used for messages re-wrapping
+* A pair of re-wrapping stream ciphers with unique random initial data that will be used for messages re-wrapping
 * A pair of unique objects for messages encryption and decryption

-We have 2 KDFs with their data and 2 encryption/decryption object so that data can be sent from initiator and to initiator independently.
+We have 2 stream ciphers with their data and 2 encryption/decryption object so that data can be sent from initiator and to initiator independently.

 Then initiator sends `EXTEND_REQUEST` command(s) to the first node in order to extend the routing path by one more segment to the second node and receives `EXTEND_RESPONSE` command(s) back.
 Initiator keeps sending `EXTEND_REQUEST` commands to the last node in current routing path until last node in routing path is responder, at which point routing path is ready to send data back and forth.

-`EXTEND_REQUEST` essentially encapsulates `CREATE_REQUEST` and `EXTEND_RESPONSE` encapsulates `CREATE_RESPONSE`, so eventually initiator will have unique pairs of KDFs for re-wrapping and encryption/decryption objects with each node in routing path.
+`EXTEND_REQUEST` essentially encapsulates `CREATE_REQUEST` and `EXTEND_RESPONSE` encapsulates `CREATE_RESPONSE`, so eventually initiator will have unique pairs of stream ciphers for re-wrapping and encryption/decryption objects with each node in routing path.

 ### Routing path usage
 When routing path is constructed, initiator can send data towards nodes in routing path and other nodes in routing path can send data towards initiator.

-After encrypting data, sender applies re-wrapping using KDF for specific path direction (remember, we have to KDFs, one for each direction) and sends data to the next node in routing path.
+After encrypting data, sender applies re-wrapping using stream cipher for specific path direction (remember, we have 2 stream ciphers, one for each direction) and sends data to the next node in routing path.

-When node receives encrypted data it applies re-wrapping to the data, then tries to decrypt.
-If decryption fails - previously re-wrapped data are sent to the next node in routing path.
+When node receives encrypted data it applies re-wrapping to the data first, then tries to decrypt.
+If decryption fails - re-wrapped data are sent to the next node in routing path.

 ### Plain text commands
 These commands are used prior to establishing routing path segments with specified `[segment_id]`, as soon as routing path segment is established plaintext commands MUST NOT be accepted.